-A lot of people become real estate professionals after tapping out of a previous career — it just didn’t give them the flexibility that they needed.
+Many people become real estate professionals after tapping out of a previous career — it just didn’t give them the flexibility they needed.

-Others become realtors when they realize that what they want the most is to spend more time with their children during their formative years.
+Others become realtors when they realize they want to spend more time with their children during their formative years.

 There’s nothing like knowing that your job makes a difference.
-You’re not just shuffling papers; you’re helping people fulfill lifelong dreams.
+You’re not just shuffling papers but helping people fulfill lifelong dreams.
 Each real estate transaction is an opportunity to help real people.

 As a real estate agent, you help people at the end of their careers sell their houses so they can retire.
 You help people starting their families find their perfect family home.
 At the end of every transaction, you have a happy client.
 That’s far more fulfilling than many other jobs.

-If you’re willing to put in the work, you can get started quickly and see results fast.
-Once you secue a potential buyer or potential seller, that lead is yours.
+If you’re willing to work, you can get started quickly and see results fast.
+Once you secure a potential buyer or seller, that lead is yours.
 The success or failure of your real estate career is entirely up to you and your hard work.

 This is very appealing for those who don’t want to go through the traditional methods of success — such as getting a degree, a master’s, and a Ph.D.